chenhaocs/MCAE/README.md

 # 0.6-meter MCAE-based land cover maps for five cities in China：

-# 0.6-meter dense mask annotations of for cities in China：
+# 0.6-meter dense mask annotations for cities in China：